 The execution environment determines what portions of the non-vacant address space are accessible for each kind of memory access.
 For example, the set of locations that can be implicitly read for instruction fetch may or may not have any overlap with the set of locations that can be explicitly read by a load instruction; and the set of locations that can be explicitly written by a store instruction may be only a subset of locations that can be read.
 Ordinarily, if an instruction attempts to access memory at an inaccessible address, an exception is raised for the instruction.
 Vacant locations in the address space are never accessible.

-Except when specified otherwise, implicit reads that do not raise an exception and that have no side effects may occur arbitrarily early and speculatively, even before the machine could possibly prove that the read will be needed.
+Except when specified otherwise, implicit reads that do not raise an exception may occur arbitrarily early and speculatively, even before the machine could possibly prove that the read will be needed.
 For instance, a valid implementation could attempt to read all of main memory at the earliest opportunity, cache as many fetchable (executable) bytes as possible for later instruction fetches, and avoid reading main memory for instruction fetches ever again.
 To ensure that certain implicit reads are ordered only after writes to the same memory locations, software must execute specific fence or cache-control instructions defined for this purpose (such as the FENCE.I instruction defined in Chapter [chap:zifencei]).

 The memory accesses (implicit or explicit) made by a hart may appear to occur in a different order as perceived by another hart or by any other agent that can access the same memory.
 This perceived reordering of memory accesses is always constrained, however, by the applicable memory consistency model.
 The default memory consistency model for RISC-V is the RISC-V Weak Memory Ordering (RVWMO), defined in Chapter [ch:memorymodel] and in appendices.
 Optionally, an implementation may adopt the stronger model of Total Store Ordering, as defined in Chapter [sec:ztso].
 The execution environment may also add constraints that further limit the perceived reordering of memory accesses.
 Since the RVWMO model is the weakest model allowed for any RISC-V implementation, software written for this model is compatible with the actual memory consistency rules of all RISC-V implementations.
 As with implicit reads, software must execute fence or cache-control instructions to ensure specific ordering of memory accesses beyond the requirements of the assumed memory consistency model and execution environment.